jdsanchez93/tier-list-image-upload-stack/README.md

 Test a single function by invoking it directly with a test event.
 An event is a JSON document that represents the input that the function receives from the event source.
 Test events are included in the `events` folder in this project.

-Run functions locally and invoke them with the `sam local invoke` command.
+Run functions locally and invoke them with the `sam local invoke --profile <profile>` command.

 ```bash
 tier-list-image-upload-stack$ sam local invoke HelloWorldFunction --event events/event.json